 This project looks at the role of gardens, libraries and museums to support health and well-being, and how we can raise public awareness of the role of these environments for social prescribing.

 Social prescribing helps people locate and access community assets that can improve or maintain their holistic health.
-This project looks at the role of social prescribing for people diagnosed with mild cognitive impairment.
+We have been conducting a series of engagement projects that look at the potential role of social prescribing for people diagnosed with mild cognitive impairment.

 Exploring social prescribing needs for rural communities: A healthy community fair in a community pub

 Amadea Turk, Stephanie Tierney, Kamal R. Mahtani

 Social prescribing is a key policy initiative for the NHS.
 We have engaged with members of a more rural area, to help us understand how social prescribing should be set up to make a difference to health and well-being across different life stages.